syncfusion-content/xamarin-docs/Xamarin/Popup/Styles.md

 ---
 layout: post
 title: Styles | SfPopupLayout |Xamarin | Syncfusion
-description: Style customization options available in Xamarin.Forms PopupLayout.
+description: Apply style for all the elements in Xamarin.Forms PopupLayout(SfPopupLayout).
+Customize the Border, popup Header, popup Footer and Overlay Background in the PopupLayout.
 platform: Xamarin
 control: SfPopupLayout
 documentation: ug
 ---

-# Styles
+# Styling in Xamarin.Forms Popup(SfPopupLayout)

 The SfPopupLayout applies style to all of its elements by using the [SfPopupLayout.PopupView.PopupStyle](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.PopupLayout.PopupView.html#Syncfusion_XForms_PopupLayout_PopupView_PopupStyle) property.